Procedure

 This page explains the procedure for the public to speak at the Planning and Regulatory Committee, on planning applications for minerals, waste and County Council development.
 This has recently changed following a review of the operation of the committee and changes to the County Council's Constitution.

-6. What if three speakers are already registered?
+- What if four speakers are already registered?

 1. What are the basic rules?